Testing primordial black hole and measuring the Hubble constant with multiband gravitational-wave observations: Acknowledgments

-\textit{Acknowdement}--- This work is supported in part by the National Key Research and Development Program of China Grant No.2020YFC2201502, and by the National Natural Science Foundation of China Grants No.11690022, No.11821505, No.11991052, No.11947302, and by the Strategic Priority Research Program of the CAS Grant No.XDPB15, and by the Key Research Program of Frontier Sciences of CAS.
-The work of L.L. is supported in part by the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2019R1I1A3A01063183).
+This work is supported in part by the National Key Research and Development Program of China Grant No.2020YFC2201502, and by the National Natural Science Foundation of China Grants No.11690022, No.11821505, No.11991052, No.11947302, No.12235019, and by the Strategic Priority Research Program of the CAS Grant No.XDPB15, and by the Key Research Program of Frontier Sciences of CAS.
+The work of LL is supported in part by the National Research Foundation of Korea (NRF) funded by the Ministry of Education (2019R1I1A3A01063183) and by the National Natural Science Foundation of China No.12247112 and No.12247176.
+The work of XYY is supported in part by the KIAS Individual Grant QP090701.